amaldev07/portfolio/README.md

 from cmd  -> firebase deploy
 ------------------------------------------------------
-but as we configured git branch deploy, just push to develop branch, it will deploy
+but as we configured git branch deploy, just push to main branch, it will deploy

 ---
 <!-- Currently working at Template Theme3